bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_2.md

 > the runtime, but is there a sort of "divide and conquer" method that would be ultimately log*linear
 > that exists too?

-The most efficient algorithms solve linear programming problems in polynomial time (more or less
+The most efficient algorithms solve linear programming problems in polynomial time in the number of variables (more or less $$O(n^{2.5})$$).
-$$O(n^{2.5})$$) in the number of variables.
 The simplex method in the worst cases requires exponential time, but in practice it almost always finds the solution in polynomial time too.